Lachcim/css-irl-bot/README.md

 # css-irl-bot
 The CSS_IRL bot is a reddit bot that fetches new submissions from a subreddit and parses their titles to check if they are valid CSS.
-It can post a comment detailing the found errors and do whatever else you'd like to do.
+It can post a comment detailing the found errors and/or confirm the validity of the title.
+It can also parse comments when summoned.

 <img src="https://1mi.pl/~lachcim/html/cssirlbot.png">